 Trevally

 Eels, scorpionfish and Gurnards can be very common catches in these areas.
 Especially if night fishing.
-Always handle fish with care and don’t handle it at all if you’re not sure what species it is.
-I have seen people catch these and curiously hold to find out what type of species of fish it is.
-This is very dangerous and a small prick from one of its spikes will have you in a hospital with severe pain.
-So do be careful if you don’t know what type of species it is, then ask someone around you before handling it.
+Always handle fish with care, and don’t handle it at all if you’re not sure what species it is.
+I have seen people catch these and curiously hold them to find out what type of fish it is.
+This is very dangerous; a small prick from one of its spikes can land you in the hospital with severe pain.
+So, be careful if you’re unsure of the species type; ask someone around you before handling it.
 I have also had some mates have an encounter with hammerhead sharks.